Liu Geping: Early PRC

 In September 1949, Liu Geping was selected as an ethnic minority representative to attend the first meeting of the Communist-led Chinese People's Political Consultative Conference; he was ranked first among minority delegates.
 At the founding ceremony of the People's Republic of China on 1 October 1949, he was selected to speak in Tiananmen Square as the official representative of China's minority peoples.

 Liu joined the government and became deputy director of the State Ethnic Affairs Commission.
 In this capacity Liu frequently visited western areas with high minority populations.
 He was a delegate to the 1st National People's Congress in 1954.
 After the congress, Liu and the Tibetan communist Phünwang were assigned to accompany the 14th Dalai Lama, also a delegate, on his tour of Chinese cities, which had a great impact on the Dalai Lama.

 In 1956, Liu was elected a member of the 8th Central Committee of the Chinese Communist Party.
 In 1958, Liu began heading up the party organization of the Ningxia Hui Autonomous Region on an interim basis.
-He became the first Chairman of the autonomous region government in October 1958.
+He became the first chairman of the autonomous region government in October 1958.
 Because he took a moderate approach to policies toward ethnic minorities, he was branded an "ethnic splittist" in 1960.
 In September he was dismissed from all of his positions and sent back to Beijing to take part in "rehabilitation" at the Central Party School.

 Cultural Revolution

-In December 1965, Liu regained favour and was named Vice-Governor of Shanxi province.
+In December 1965, Liu regained favour and was named Vice-Governor of Shanxi.
 At the beginning of the Cultural Revolution, having gained the support of leftist radicals in Beijing, Liu successfully overthrew his superior Wei Heng and became Chairman of the Shanxi Revolutionary Committee, the de facto top leader.
 Wei was imprisoned and committed suicide.
 Meanwhile, the Central Cultural Revolution Group, led by Kang Sheng and Jiang Qing, began to investigate the case of the 61 communist leaders who were instructed to denounce communism at Caolanzi Prison in the 1930s.
 The officials, notably Bo Yibo and An Ziwen, were branded as the "61 Renegades Clique" and persecuted.
 In contrast, Liu Geping was heralded as a hero for his refusal to sign the denunciation.
 He was invited to make speeches all over the country and was re-elected to the 9th Central Committee of the Chinese Communist Party in April 1969.
 However, Liu had also become involved in major disputes with the military leaders in Shanxi and was engaged in factional violence in the province.
 He was dismissed from office in July 1969, just three months after his re-election to the Central Committee.
 In 1970, he was sent to perform manual labour at a pottery factory in Tangshan.
 He was allowed to return to Beijing in 1975.